Mac13kW/NK_model/README.md

 Installation
 ------------------------------------
-The script has been written and tested using Python 2.7 (Anaconda Python Distribution)
+The script has been tested with Python 2.7 (Anaconda Python Distribution - Windows 8.1 64-bit)